tdrhq/eyepatch/README.md

 test.
 The API is surprisingly straightforward.
 For an example see: https://github.com/tdrhq/eyepatch/blob/master/eyepatch/src/androidTest/java/com/tdrhq/eyepatch/dexmagic/ShadowClassHandlerTest.java

+### Partial shadows

+You don't have to stub out all the methods of a class, you can stub out only specific methods if you want.
+In order to do this, use the Shadowing API, and return `Dispatcher.UNHANDLED` for every method other than the ones you're interested in.

 ## Limitations

 Many of these limitations are temporary, and we can eventually work